 How does roll bending work?

-As the name says, our four-roll bending machine has four rolls.
-The arrangement of the individual rolls relative to each other is important so that the metal sheet can be bent uniformly round.
+As the name suggests, our four-roll bending machine has four rolls.
+The position of the individual rolls in relation to each other plays an important role in making sure that the plate metal can be bent evenly round.

-There is a narrow gap between the two middle rolls, through which the metal sheet is fed.
-In this setting a metal sheet panel would pass through the machine without being bent.
-After entering the type of material, sheet thickness and bending radius the CNC machine sets itself to roll bending, by adjusting the middle rolls downwards in relation to the two side rolls.
-The deeper these rolls are set the smaller the bending radius.
-The smallest bending radius is equal to the upper roll diameter.
+In this setting, an unbent sheet of metal passes through the machine.
+After entering the type of material, sheet thickness and bending radius, the CNC machine adjusts to roll bending by adjusting the middle rolls downwards in relation to the side rolls.
+The lower these shafts are set, the further the material is pushed between the other 2 rolls and the smaller the bending radius will get.